Larry L. Jacoby: Evidence of impact

-Pedigree/Appointments
+Pedigree/appointments

 Jacoby earned his undergraduate degree at Washburn University, and his MA and PhD (in 1970) at Southern Illinois University under the supervision of Robert Radtke.
 His first academic post was at Iowa State University.
-He was on the faculty of McMaster University (Hamilton, Ontario, Canada) for many years, where he collaborated with colleagues Lee Brooks, Ian Begg, Betty Ann Levy, and Bruce Milliken and long-time research assistant Ann Hollingshead, and interacted with colleagues at University of Toronto-Erindale including Fergus Craik, Gordon Logan, Morris Moscovitch, and Endel Tulving.
+He was on the faculty of McMaster University (Hamilton, Ontario, Canada) for many years, where he collaborated with colleagues Lee Brooks, Ian Begg, Betty Ann Levy, and Bruce Milliken and long-time research assistant Ann Hollingshead, and interacted with colleagues at the University of Toronto Mississauga including Fergus Craik, Gordon Logan, Morris Moscovitch, and Endel Tulving.

 Jacoby spent a year or two at the University of Utah on leave from McMaster.
 Later, he held the David Wechsler Chair in the Department of Psychology at the University of Texas at Austin.
 He then moved to New York University for a couple of years, then returned briefly to McMaster, and then moved to Washington University in St. Louis, where Henry L. Roediger III assembled a world-class department of psychology.
 Jacoby continues to work at Wash U.